popilmv/flux/nginx/README.md

-# ingress-nginx
+# ingress-controller

-[ingress-nginx](https://github.com/kubernetes/ingress-nginx) Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer
+[ingress-controller](https://github.com/kubernetes/ingress-controller) Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer

 ![Version: 4.8.3](https://img.shields.io/badge/Version-4.8.3-informational?style=flat-square) ![AppVersion: 1.9.4](https://img.shields.io/badge/AppVersion-1.9.4-informational?style=flat-square)

 To use, add `ingressClassName: nginx` spec field or the `kubernetes.io/ingress.class: nginx` annotation to your Ingress resources.

-This chart bootstraps an ingress-nginx deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps an ingress-controller deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Requirements